wanyoike-max/alx-low_level_programming/0x02-functions_nested_loops/README.md

 * Script 6 shows us the absolute value of an integer

 * Script 7 shows us how to print the last digit of a nuumber

+* Script 8 shows us how to print every minute of Jack Beaeur's day fro 00:00 to 23:59